larryfisherman25/larryfisherman25/README.md

 - 👋 Hi, I’m @larryfisherman25
 - 👀 I’m interested in ...
 Data Science and Embedded Systems.
 - 🌱 I’m currently learning ...
-Python, SQL, CAN Bus and STM32.
+Python, SQL, Microsoft Azure.
 - 💞️ I’m looking to collaborate on ...
-Everything that I can.
+Any data science project.
-- 📫 How to reach me ... matheusfgiraldes@gmail.com
+- 📫 How to reach me ... matheusfgiraldes@gmail.com or https://www.linkedin.com/in/matheusfanaligiraldes/

 <!---
 larryfisherman25/larryfisherman25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.